Irish Desserts like Cream Cheese Pie Recipe & Others

 Combine beaten yolks, 1 cup sugar, milk, 2 tablespoons flour and melted butter.

-Mix well and pour over cherries; bake at 325F degrees until center is set.
+Mix well and pour over cherries; bake 50 to 60 minutes or until center is set.

 Serve cold topped with whipped cream.